 Arlan Hamilton is also helping disadvantaged black British students going to Oxford University – covering their course fees and living costs.

-Wings Alliance, a non-profit organisation provides individuals wanting to become commercial pilots with the opportunity to complete their pilot training at approximately 50% of the cost of a typical cadet programme while ensuring a quality focussed, supported and fully flexible route.
-This route gives individuals the option of training full or part-time, taking from as little as 14-months, at a significantly lower price than a typical cadet programme which can cost over £100k.
+Wings Alliance, a non-profit organisation offers a free support community for modular pilots.
+Training via the modular route gives individuals the option of training full or part-time, taking from as little as 14-months, at a significantly lower price than a typical cadet programme which can cost over £100k.

-Their students have gone on to fly with, amongst others, British Airways, easyJet, Jet2, Tui, Flybe and Ryanair.
+Their members have gone on to fly with, amongst others, British Airways, easyJet, Jet2, Tui, and Ryanair.

-Wings Alliance are currently offering Assessment – the first step in becoming a commercial pilot – at a reduced price for a limited time, of £195, to new students for a limited time.
-This is to further remove the barriers to potential applicants who are unsure about their capabilities and want to check that this is the right career path for them.
+Wings Alliance offers an online Airline Pilot Assessment course – the first step in becoming a commercial pilot – for £195.
+This course helps individuals to check that this is the right career path for them.

 Interested in training with the support of the Wings Alliance?